School of Education and Human Sciences Code

 - Records

 - Maintenance.
-The Dean shall maintain up-to-date copies of the Code, minutes and other records of Assembly proceedings and of all standing committees and other committees, task forces, work groups, and similar sub-units of the School, and Advisory Councils, in the Dean’s Office or in some other central location subject to the Dean's control.
+The Dean shall maintain up-to-date copies of the School Code, minutes and other records of Assembly proceedings and of all standing committees and other committees, task forces, work groups, and similar sub-units of the School, and Advisory Councils, in the Dean’s Office or in some other central location subject to the Dean's control.

 - Open Records and Exceptions.
 With the exception of confidential materials, minutes and records shall be open to faculty and students.